CQX96/CQX96-Linux/Documentation/driver-api/gpio/using-gpio.rst

 For any kind of mass produced system you want to support, such as servers, laptops, phones, tablets, routers, and any consumer or office or business goods using appropriate kernel drivers is paramount.
-Submit your code for inclusion in the upstream Linux kernel when you feel it is mature enough and you will get help to refine it, see Documentation/process/submitting-patches.rst.
+Submit your code for inclusion in the upstream CQX96 kernel when you feel it is mature enough and you will get help to refine it, see Documentation/process/submitting-patches.rst.

-In Linux GPIO lines also have a userspace ABI.
+In CQX96 GPIO lines also have a userspace ABI.

 The userspace ABI is intended for one-off deployments.
 Examples are prototypes, factory lines, maker community projects, workshop specimen, production tools,